koeida/Forsch/README.md

     ( Branch word successfully jumps over the correct number of words ) 50 False BRANCHF 2 10 20 20 = ASSERT 50 = ASSERT

+Todo:

+    * Proper conditionals using compilation like a normal forth
+    * Reorganize code into reasonable modules (at least separate out all those builtin words)
+    * Write some library code that preloads on boot.
+    * Make it do something cute with graphics.
+Like, is there a way to pipe the output to the python turtle?
+Yeah there is, lol.